Nesquiko/gym-journal/2023/goals.md

 # Gym goals for 2023

+## April

+- 8 x 130kg on squat
+- 8 x 130kg on deadlift
+- 5 x 80kg on bench press

 ## To the end of march

+I did only singles, and twos, and that was a mistake.
+In the end of the month I couldn't go heavier.
+So I must do more reps, even with lower weight!

-- 1 x 160kg on deadlift
+- 1 x 160kg on deadlift ❌
-- 1 x 150kg squat
+- 1 x 150kg squat ❌
-- 1 x 90kg bench press
+- 1 x 90kg bench press ❌

 ## To the end of february